vibeus/vibe-website/content/blog/best-practices-for-remote-student-engagement/index.md

 - Remote Learning
 draft: false
 isfeatured: false
-description: Remote learning can be a challenge.
+description: Remote learning can be a challenge for students and teachers alike.
 These tips will help you maintain student engagement with every lesson.
+categories:
+- distance-learning
+industries:
+- education
 ---

 Getting your students’ attention?
 Not always easy.
 Keeping their attention?
 A challenge.
 Retaining it in a remote setting?
 It can feel like a real struggle.

 There are lots of [positive aspects to distance learning](https://vibe.us/blog/how-to-build-the-foundation-of-an-accessible-online-course/).
 However, for some students (of any age), it can be more difficult to stay present and engaged in a digital learning experience.
 Educators can help keep their students’ attention, increase engagement, and improve retention of concepts through the following best practices.

 ## Track engagement with elementary students